Mohamed-Essamaali/getAppointment/README.md

 # getAppointment
-### THis app is designed to give the user the ability to book an appointment for certain service
+### This app is designed to give the user the ability to book an appointment for a service.